6G-SANDBOX/TNLCM/docs/README.md

 > * MinIO (Mandatory)

 > [!NOTE]
-> TNLCM is being developed on Windows 10 and has been tested on Windows 10 and Linux in version 22.04.3 LTS.
+> TNLCM is being developed on Windows 10 and has been tested on Windows 10 and Ubuntu in version 22.04.3 LTS.

 ### :inbox_tray: Download or clone repository